 - Selecting pest-resistant cultivars or plant species is a very important part of IPM, and it leads to reduced pesticide usage.
-Species grown outside of their zone of adaptation are more prone to pest problems. - Species and cultivars should be managed under conditions similar to their intended use (for example, not exceeding mowing height limitations that a grass was bred for or selected for). - Educate builders, developers, golf course and landscape architects, sod producers, golfers and others on which plants are best suited to their areas.

-• Turfgrasses must be scientifically selected for the eco-region of the golf course, resulting in minimized irrigation requirements, fertilization needs, and pesticide use.
+Species grown outside of their zone of adaptation are more prone to pest problems. - Species and cultivars should be managed under conditions similar to their intended use (for example, not exceeding mowing height limitations that a grass was bred for or selected for). - Educate builders, developers, golf course and landscape architects, sod producers, golfers and others on which plants are best suited to their areas. - Turfgrasses must be scientifically selected for the eco-region of the golf course, resulting in minimized irrigation requirements, fertilization needs, and pesticide use.
+Reference the Planning, Construction, and Design section for a listing of common Oklahoma turfgrasses.